spotify/annoy/README.md

 ## Source

-It's all written in horrible C++ with a handful optimizations for memory usage.
+It's all written in C++ with a handful of ugly optimizations for performance and memory usage.
 You have been warned :)

 ## Future stuff

-* Other distance functions (Euclidean, dot product, etc)
 * Better support for other languages
 * More performance tweaks